 The school has a generous fund to assist postgraduate students with research-related expenses, such as attendance at conferences and workshops, field trips for data collection or to access specific resources.
 You will have an allocated fund to support you for the duration of your studies.

-In addition to allocated funding, you will have the opportunity to apply for other school funding, such as the JC Smith and Reuben Lipmann travelling scholarships, and our Postgraduate Fund for Short Courses in Europe, which offers financial support for attendance at a range of different summer schools.
+In addition to allocated funding, you will have the opportunity to apply for other school funding, such as travelling scholarships, and our fund for short courses in Europe, which offers financial support for attendance at a range of different summer schools.